 When you go to the dentist’s office, you may sometimes have a “co-pay” for that visit.
 Similarly in pet insurance care, co-insurance is the percentage of costs a member is responsible for paying on eligible veterinary services.
 For example, with Furkin’s 80% reimbursement plan, a member would be responsible for the remaining 20% associated with the treatment of an eligible condition.
 This 20% is referred to as coinsurance.
 Reimbursement levels and coinsurance are another factor that influences insurance premiums.

-Golden Rule of Co-Insurance Level: The higher your reimbursement level (and therefore your lower co-insurance responsibility) the higher your premium will be because your insurance company will be paying for a larger percentage of covered claims.
+Golden Rule of Co-Insurance Level: The higher your reimbursement level (and therefore lower your co-insurance responsibility) the higher your premium will be because your insurance company will be paying for a larger percentage of covered claims.

 An insurance deductible is the amount of money you pay out of pocket before your insurance company begins to cover eligible claims.
 Deductibles are typically annual, meaning you only need to cover your deductible once per 12-month policy year.